alphagov/govuk-rfcs/rfc-023-putting-detailed-guides-paths-under-guidance.md

 In Whitehall, run [search reindex](https://github.com/alphagov/whitehall/blob/master/lib/tasks/rummager.rake#L19)&nbsp;

+  5.

+In collections-publisher, run a data migration to update all api-urls for when detailed guidance is curated into topics

 3. Redirecting old paths of existing detailed guides
   1. Several options:
     1. extract the urls to a csv and put them into router data